Wednesday, June 14, 2017

 To qualify for the IIP, a ‘high net worth’ individual must make an investment which falls into one of the following investment options:

 A number of further alternative investment options for IIP have recently been suspended by the Irish authorities.
 It is important to keep abreast of up to date requirements for this scheme.
+[Case on point – subsequent to this article, the IIP Guidelines were updated in January 2018.
+You can read about that update here.]
 In addition, with a significant recent surge in the number of IIP applications (up 500% since 2014), it is more important than ever that potential investors ensure their application and proposed investment is presented in a clear and convincing manner which meets all the requirements of the programme.
 If you would like advice or assistance in preparing your IIP application, please get in touch with a member of our immigration group.

 In addition to the IIP, there are other avenues available for persons wishing to reside in Ireland which can be explored including the STEP programme (which is more suitable for entrepreneurs and business owners who will be actively engaged in the establishment of the enterprise and have a smaller level of funding to commit to the project).

 If you would like further information regarding the immigration options most appropriate to your requirements, please feel free to get in touch with any member of our immigration group.